 Differentiating 6013 & 7018 Stick Welding RodsStick welding is an absolute art form that takes years to master.
-Like any form of art, stick welding incorporates various techniques and equipment that must be understood prior to starting any professional work efforts.
-In this article, the discussion will focus on the two most common welding sticks utilized within the world of professional welding, 6013 and 7018.
+Like any art form, stick welding incorporates various techniques and equipment that must be understood before starting any professional work effort.
+This article will focus on the two most common welding sticks utilized within the world of professional welding, 6013 and 7018.

-Once you learn the differences between these numbers, it’s easy to order what you need.
+Once you learn the differences between these numbers, ordering what you need is easy.
 Follow our straightforward guide to stick welding electrode numbers to make it simple.

 The First Two Welding Stick NumbersThe most common electrode rods will start with 60 or 70.
 These digits correspond to how many kilopounds per square inch (KSI) of tensile strength the electrode will create.
+So, what do the 60 in e6018 and the 70 in e7018 stand for?
 60 signifies 60,000 pounds, while 70 equals 70,000 pounds.
-In many cases, this means the weld itself is stronger than the materials you're fusing.
+Thus, in many cases, the weld is stronger than the materials you're fusing.

-If you’re welding for a simple home project, you will most likely use a lower number electrode.
-But if you’re welding metal for a large-scale project, such as a construction site, you may find yourself needing an electrode with a higher number.
+If welding for a simple home project, you will likely use a lower number electrode.
+But if you’re welding metal for a large-scale project, such as a construction site, you may require an electrode with a higher number.

 The Last Two NumbersOnce you know how many KSI you need, you can look at the second set of digits corresponding to the rod’s flux coating.
 Higher numbers mean the rod has more coating.
 A 7018 rod will have more coating, while a 6013 rod will have less.

 In addition to being part of the coating scale, the third number also signifies one of three possible electrode positions.
 The number 1 indicates an all-position electrode, which is the most flexible.
 The number 2 means flat or horizontal, while 4 means flat, horizontal, vertical down, and overhead.